 Representatives from citizen based water quality management initiatives were concerned about how to amplify and strengthen their practice, and in 2017 they convened a number of meetings to explore:

 - how best to align these initiatives with national and international plans and goals,

 - how to take these initiatives to scale and

 - how to create sustainable funding or business models for this kind of work.

 At one such meeting, it was agreed that the individual projects did not have the institutional mandate nor the resources to develop a national ‘scaling’ initiative.
 It was thus proposed that a submission be made to the Water Research Commission to support a joint research initiative that would inform the alignment, scaling and sustainable funding of CBWQM, and also to address the WRC mandate to lead the development of a programme to create and support a national citizen-based monitoring programme.
 This research project is the outcome of this consultation and scoping process.
 The project is led by DUCT, with the Chair providing research-based support to the CBWQM partners who wished to amplify and strengthen their work across individual projects.

-In working to advance this initiative, Professor Lotz-Sisitka, Priya Vallabh and Morakane Madiba (two PhDs studying citizen science practice), together with partners DUCT and CSV, recently attended a CBWQM review meeting at the WRC in Pretoria.
-During the meeting, WRC reference group members supported the direction of the project, and encouraged the research team to extend the efforts being made in the project.
-The next activity in the project involves an in-depth policy review and a consultative workshop with CBWQM projects which will be held in November 2019.
+In working to advance this initiative, Professor Lotz-Sisitka, Priya Vallabh and Morakane Madiba (two PhDs studying citizen science practice), together with partners DUCT and CSV, recently attended the final CBWQM review meeting with the WRC in Pretoria.
+During the meeting, WRC reference group members supported the final project report which will be released soon.